janimatic/ofxSample/README.md

 sample openfx plugin
 --------------------

-based on bmd Developper/OFX folder
+based on Blackmagic Resolve inlcuded examples found in Developper/OFX folder

 * GainPlugin with cuda disabled

 * To use the OpenCL in Resolve, force to use OpenCL instead of Cuda in the preferences :